Allollo21/Coffee-Shop-Design/README.md

-# Allawy Coffee
+# Allawy Coffee Shop

 Allawy Coffee is a front end website created using HTML and CSS.
 It showcases the products and services of a fictional coffee shop.

 ## Features

-- Responsive design that adapts to different screen sizes and devices
 - Elegant and minimalist layout with soothing colors and fonts
 - Smooth scrolling and navigation with a sticky header and a back-to-top button
-- Interactive elements such as a carousel, a modal, and a contact form
+- Interactive elements
 - Social media icons and links to connect with the coffee shop

 ## Installation